 OK.
 You crunched the numbers and you won’t be here anymore.
 But your great-great-great-grandchildren might…?
 Sure it may not be 2157 exactly.
 But with our wasteful ways, one day it WILL happen.
 Give or take, I’d say that each child goes through about 7,000 diapers until potty trained.
 Can you imagine the size of that pile?
 And it’s not just the mass of used diapers that we need to worry about.
 It’s also the millions of tons of untreated waste just sitting around.

 The diapers you use will be in direct contact with your baby’s skin for 24/7 for the next 2-3 years.
 Perhaps even longer.

-That’s quite a chunk of constant exposure, isn’t it?
-During this long period of time, your child could also be inhaling the concoction of toxic substances that disposable diapers may emit.
+That’s quite a chunk of constant exposure, isn’t it? in the meantime, your child will also be inhaling the concoction of toxic substances that disposable diapers may emit.

-Well, there is one teeny tiny problem with diapers.
+Well, there is one tiny problem with diapers.
 Actually two.
 No scratch that.
 Three.

-- There could be a number of harmful chemicals hiding in your conventional diapers.
+- A number of harmful chemicals can be hiding in a single conventional diaper.